Previous

 Why train with RedOps?

-I devote a lot of time to training and research and love to delve into a subject.
-One of my great strengths is being able to prepare and communicate complex knowledge in a way that even a layperson can understand and apply.
-Anyone who knows me, reads my blog posts or follows my conference presentations knows that I have a soft spot for detail and that conveying knowledge in a simple and understandable way is my top priority.
-My aim is not to work quantitatively but to deliver high quality workshop content.
+We invest a great deal of time in teaching and research, and anyone who knows our founder, Daniel Feichter, is aware of his attention to detail and passion for teaching.
+One of his great strengths is his ability to prepare and communicate complex knowledge in a way that even a layperson can understand and apply.
+Anyone who knows Daniel, reads his blog posts or listens to his conference presentations will know that his focus is on imparting knowledge in a sound and understandable way.
+His aim is not to work quantitatively, but to deliver high quality workshop content.

 Responsibility Research Quality